He Has Not Yet Begun to Fight

 John Paul Jones is often considered one of the Fathers of the United States Navy.
 He was a privateer who joined the Continental Navy during the American Revolutionary War.
 However, since he worked with mercenaries, pirates, and other soldiers of fortune under his command, he found himself betrayed by his own crew on more than one occasion.

-This was the case during the Battle of Flamborough Head when the Alliance, one of the ships in Jones’s squadeon when he was in command of the USS Bonhomme Richard, opened fire on Jones’s ship in an attempt to steal all the glory of sinking the British ships.
-Nevertheless, John Paul Jones continued to find success, defeat his enemies, and live to tell the tale in spite of such treachery, time and time again.
+This was the case during the Battle of Flamborough Head when the Alliance, one of the ships in Jones’s squadron when he was in command of the USS Bonhomme Richard, opened fire on him in an attempt to steal all the glory of sinking the British ships.
+Nevertheless, Jones continued to find success, defeat his enemies, and live to tell the tale in spite of such treachery, time and time again.

 One can only wonder how impactful Jones would have been if he had a loyal crew at his side.
-This poem recounts the tale of Jones’s pyrrhic victory at Flamborough Head when despite the odds against him, Jones managed not only to secure victory after his ship was critically damaged, but managed to capture and commandeer the enemy’s command ship.
+This poem recounts the tale of his pyrrhic victory at Flamborough Head when despite the odds against him, the daring captain managed not only to take the day after his ship was critically damaged, but also capture and commandeer the enemy’s vessel.

 Outnumbered at sea